andrewcschultz/Hang-Tags/README.md

 		lightorange;
 		cream;
 		darkpurple.

+You may enter any string of text you like for bottledate.
+It will be displayed at the top of the tag (within the color swath, assuming you choose a color other than 'clear'.

+You may enter any string of text for the note that you like.
+Leaving this entry blank will mean no string is printed.

-If your size entry is one of 375, 750 or 1500, a corresponding circle to the left of the cutout will be shaded.
-Obviously you can use these numbers as proxies for "small", "medium" and "large" bottles.
+If your size entry is one of 375, 750 or 1500, three circles to the left of the cutout will be drawn, and one of the circles will be shaded to indicated the size (375 is the top circle, 750 is the middle circle, and 1500 is the bottom circle).
+If you enter any size that is not one of these three numbers, those circles on the left will not display.

+In the cap/cork entry, if you write 'cap' then the cutout will be a circle of diameter 1.25in.
+This is sufficient to fit around the cap of all (of my) capped bottles, but won't go past the neck.
+(The cap seems to provide sufficient barrier to tags falling off easily.)
+If you write 'cork' (or really, anything else besides cap), then the cutout will be a circle of diameter 1.5in.
+This is sufficient to fit around the cork/cage of all (of my) cork and caged bottles.
+These tags go further down the neck than their capped counterparts.

+If you have an inventory number for your bottles, you can type the inventory number in the ID entry.
+If you put an entry in this slot, it's printed to the right of the cutout in a small rectangular box.
+If you enter nothing, the box is not drawn.

 Tips
 ----

+You can purchase circular die cutters of size 1.25in and 1.5in.
+These result in perfectly cut circles and make life much easier.

+I print my tags on thick cardstock paper so they don't bend or crease as easily.

 It's quite hard to get a printer to print the 8.5x11 content of the resultant PDF perfectly onto an 8.5x11 sheet of paper (even if your printer has "borderless" printing capabilities).
 You might need to experiment to find your best option for maximizing the size of the printed product without losing content off the side of the printed page.
 In my case, I have an option to scale to print the entire image (which means: scale by 97%), and this works fairly well.

 Finally, what I've set up for myself might not be precisely what you want for yourself; feel free to change the code as you see fit.
 If you don't have experience in coding LaTeX, feel free to reach out to me with questions.
+If you have other labels you'd like to see included, feel free to give it a whirl yourself or send me an email.